HaroldMills/Vesper/docs/tutorial.rst

 To run a Vesper client to view the archive:

 #.
 Start a web browser.
-We recommend Chrome, since Vesper is tested and
+At this point we strongly recommend using Chrome,
-   used most extensively with it.
+   since Vesper is tested and used most extensively with it.

 #.
 Go to the URL: